openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 This specification defines the following two Subject Syntax Types.
 Additional Subject Syntax Types may be defined in the future versions of this specification, or profiles of this specification.

-* JWK Thumbprint subject syntax type.
-When this type is used, the `sub` Claim value MUST be the base64url encoded representation of the JWK thumbprint of the key in the `sub_jwk` Claim [@!RFC7638], and `sub_jwk` MUST be included in the Self-Issued OP Response.
+* JWK Thumbprint Subject Syntax Type.
+When this type is used, the `sub` Claim value MUST be a JWK Thumbprint URI defined in [@!JWK-Thumbprint-URI].
+JWK Thumbprint in the base64url encoded representation of the JWK thumbprint of the key in the `sub_jwk` Claim [@!RFC7638].
+When this Subject Syntax Type is used, `sub_jwk` MUST be included in the Self-Issued OP Response.

-* Decentralized Identifier subject syntax type.
-When this type is used,  the `sub` value MUST be a DID as defined in [@!DID-Core], and `sub_jwk` MUST NOT be included in the Self-Issued OP Response.
-The subject syntax type MUST be cryptographically verified against the resolved DID Document as defined in {#siop-id_token-validation}.
+* Decentralized Identifier Subject Syntax Type.
+When this Subject Syntax Type is used,  the `sub` value MUST be a DID as defined in [@!DID-Core], and `sub_jwk` MUST NOT be included in the Self-Issued OP Response.
+This Subject Syntax Type MUST be cryptographically verified against the resolved DID Document as defined in (#siop-id_token-validation).

-The RP indicates Subject Syntax Type it supports in RP Registration Metadata `subject_syntax_types_supported` defined in {#rp-metadata}.
+The RP indicates Subject Syntax Type it supports in RP Registration Metadata `subject_syntax_types_supported` defined in (#rp-metadata).

 # Relying Party Registration {#rp-resolution}